Tongué, Mali

 Tongué is a village and rural commune in the Cercle of Macina in the Ségou Region of southern-central Mali.
 The commune covers an area of approximately 129 square kilometers and includes 10 villages.
 In the 2009 census the commune had a population of 5,584.

+Abderrahmane al-Sadi, author of the Tarikh al-Sudan, passed through the town in 1644.
+At the time it was on the border between two petty kingdoms, Shyeladugu and Kamyandugu.